Evaluating the structure-coefficient theorem of evolutionary game theory: Introduction

+Aside from the question of whether mutations are rare enough for fixation probabilities to be appropriate measures, we note that the mutation probability need not be small at all.
+In cultural contexts, mutations can reasonably occur with high frequency \citep{frank:EVOL:1997,tarnita:JTB:2009,tarnita:PNAS:2011,traulsen:PNAS:2009,debarre:JTB:2017,debarre:DGA:2020}.
+Assuming weak selection but not weak mutation, \citet{tarnita:JTB:2009} elegantly boiled the question of whether a trait is favored down to a single quantity called the structure coefficient.
+To state their theorem, we use the notation of \citet{debarre:NC:2014} and assume that there are two types in the population: $\textrm{S}$ (``social'') and $\textrm{NS}$ (``non-social'').
+Payoffs for interactions between types are given by the matrix

+The social trait, $\textrm{S}$, is said to be favored by selection (via the game) if its equilibrium frequency is greater than what it would be under neutrality, i.e. if the first-order effect of selection on the mean frequency of the type is positive \citep{rousset:JEB:2000,nowak:Nature:2004}.
+As this single matrix applies to all pairs of individuals, this is necessarily a symmetric game.
+Following \citet{tarnita:JTB:2009}, we assume that mutations occur with fixed probability $u>0$ per reproduction event, and that the resulting trait is sampled uniformly at random from the space of possible types.
+In particular, when there are two traits, $\textrm{S}$ is favored by selection if its equilibrium frequency is above $1/2$.
+Under some mild conditions on the population structure and the evolutionary update rule, \citet{tarnita:JTB:2009} show that there exists a ``structure coefficient,'' $\sigma$ , such that weak selection favors $\textrm{S}$ over $\textrm{NS}$ in the mutation-selection equilibrium whenever

-The structure coefficient depends on the mutation probability, population structure, and update rule, but it is independent of the payoffs of the game.
-Thus, under weak selection and focusing just on the mean frequency of $A$ at equilibrium, $\sigma$ captures all relevant aspects of population structure.
-In the formulation of \eq{sigma_inequality}, $\sigma$ appears as a weight on the payoffs of same-type interactions.
+The structure coefficient depends on the mutation probability, population structure, and update rule, but not on the payoffs of the game.
+Thus, under weak selection and considering only the mean frequency of $\textrm{S}$ at equilibrium, $\sigma$ captures all relevant aspects of population structure.
+It may be noted that $\sigma$ appears in \eq{sigma_inequality} as a weight on the payoffs of same-type interactions.
+If one models the effects of selection on fecundity and survival separately, using different payoff matrices for each, then the structure-coefficient theorem involves two weights, one for each step of the life cycle \citep{debarre:NC:2014}.
+These weights still retain the property of applying to same-type interactions, and when the two payoff matrices coincide (or one is zero), a condition involving only one structure coefficient is recovered.
+Our extension of the structure-coefficient theorem includes two coefficients, though we do not distinguish between different steps of a life cycle using different payoff matrices.